 Conclusion: The Choice Is Yours

 The data is unequivocal: profits create wealth while paychecks maintain lifestyles.
-As corporate profits hit $4 trillion in late 2024โ2.3 percentage points higher than pre-pandemic levelsโthe gap between profit-makers and wage-earners continues widening.
+As corporate profits hit $4 trillion in late 2024, sitting 2.3 percentage points above pre-pandemic levels, the gap between profit-makers and wage-earners keeps widening.
 Yet this isn’t a predetermined fate.

 The barriers to creating profit streams have never been lower.
 Digital tools, online platforms, and global connectivity enable anyone with internet access to build profitable ventures.
 The tax code rewards business ownership with deductions and strategies unavailable to employees.
 Investment opportunities multiply when you have profits to deploy rather than living paycheck to paycheck.